TRANSMISSION AND DISTRIBUTION SYSTEM LOSS

 The functions of the Energy Regulatory Commission (ERC) based on Section 43 of Republic Act 9136 of the EPIRA Law, Chapter IV Regulation of the Electric Industry, states that:

 The ERC shall promote competition, encourage market development, ensure customer choice, and penalize abuse of market power in the restructured electricity industry.
 In appropriate cases, the ERC is authorized to issue cease and desist order after due notice and hearing.
 Towards this end, it shall be responsible for the following key functions in the restructured industry, and one of these is for the public interest.
+Here you can find experienced UTC property managers in La Jolla.
 To establish and enforce a methodology for setting transmission and distribution wheeling rates and retail rates for the captive market of a distribution utility, taking intro account all relevant considerations, including the efficiency or inefficiency of the regulated entities.
 The rates must be such to allow the recovery of just and reasonable costs and a reasonable return on rate base (RORB) to enable the entity to operate viably.
 The ERC may adopt alternative forms of internationally-accepted rate-setting methodology as it may deem appropriate.

 The rate-setting methodology so adopted and applied must ensure a reasonable price of electricity.
 The rates prescribed shall be non-discriminatory.
 To achieve this objective and to ensure the complete removal of cross subsidies, the cap on the recoverable rate of system losses prescribed in Section 10 of Republic Act 7832, is hereby amended and shall be replaced by which shall be determined by the ERC based on load density, sales mix, cost of service, delivery voltage, and other technical considerations it may promulgate.
 The ERC shall determine such form of rate-setting methodology, which shall promote efficiency.
 In case the rate setting methodology used is RORB, it shall be subject to the following guidelines: